David2929/MyGitProject/README.md

 Hello Hello
 Like they say, practice makes perfect.
 That is why I need to practice using Github.
 Learning the basics very well will help you in the future.
+At least that is what I think from my experiences.